CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 14. Close Microsoft Edge.

 ### Task 3: Register and Validate MFA

+In this task you will sign in again as Alex Wilber to register MFA using your phone number and verify that MFA works correctly.

 1. Switch to **SEA-WS3** and sign in as **Admin** with the password **Pa55w.rd**.